azaharamg/Weather-app/README.md

 -   ReactJS application, implemented with Hooks
 -   Requests to OpenWeatherMap REST API
 -   Layout with pure CSS
--   To deploy the project to Heroku
+-   To deploy the project to Netlify

 ## Installation